New Tetradrachm Overview

 In the meantime, as Metis’s pregnancy went on, she fashioned a battle helmet for her future child, giving Zeus terrible headaches.
 The pain was too much to bear, and his tortured cries brought the Olympian gods racing to his side.
 Zeus’ son Hephaestus, the divine blacksmith and inventor (whom Zeus had crippled by throwing from Mt.
 Olympus like so much lightning when he dared side with his mother Hera during an argument), split open his father’s head.

-In this way–from the world’s first migraine–was the fully-formed Athena born.
+In this way was the fully-formed Athena born.

 Athena gave the city the olive tree.